data-integrations/wrangler/docs/directives/change-column-case.md

 # Change Column Case

-The `change-column-case` directive changes column names to either lowercase or uppercase.
+The CHANGE-COLUMN-CASE directive changes column names to either lowercase or uppercase.

 ## Syntax